 By: Terry Lackmeyer, My Pet’s Brace Customer Service Representative

-My name is Sam and I’m the four-year old Labrador Pit Bull mix that you met last month when I told you about having a cast made at My Pet’s Brace.
+My name is Sam and I’m the four-year-old Labrador Pit Bull mix that you met last month when I told you about having a cast made at My Pet’s Brace.
 This time I want to tell you about my experience getting the brace.

 About seven days after my first visit to My Pet’s Brace, Mom took me back to get the brace.
 I was excited when we arrived.
 Everyone was very friendly and came over to greet me.
 I wasn’t so scared this time; I remembered that no one hurt me.
-We were showed to a room and the same lady from last time chatted with Mom and gave me water and lots of pets.
+We were shown to a room and the same lady from last time chatted with Mom and gave me water and lots of pets.

 A few minutes later, the man who made the cast of my leg came into the room.
 He was carrying this very funny looking thing in his hand called a brace.
 I thought maybe it was something to eat or play with.
 I sniffed it and it wasn’t anything to eat (darn!) so I tried to mouth it.
 The man said, “No”, and moved the thing away so I couldn’t bite it.
 I walked up to it again and sniffed it.
 It was boring so I just laid down.